◷ Reading Time: 12 minutes

 Parameters

-Define variables to communicate with a logic document (i.e., a Decision Table in this case), we need to define input and output parameters:
+To execute a model, variables need to be defined to communicate with a logic document (i.e., a Decision Table in this case).
+Input and output parameters are required to be defined.

-Then in the properties window find the Parameters Declaration and click on the Variable Definition button:
+Then in the properties menu find the Parameters Declaration section and click on the ellipsis button at the right of the Variables Definition field:

 parcel weight > $value